You’ve spent countless hours, effort, and energy building your book of clients as a financial advisor but you’re not quite happy with where you’re at.

 Could switching firms be the solution for you?

-The thought of what will happen to your book of clients if you switch firms might be enough to hold anyone back from doing so, but fear not.
+The thought of what will happen to your book of clients if you switch firms might be enough to hold anyone back from doing so.

 Consolidated Planning is built on a unique infrastructure of advisor support and a host of talented individuals united for a common purpose, in ensuring you can deliver a personalized, seamless experience for your clients from day one.

-What Communications Do You Need To Have With Your Current Financial Advising Clients?
+What Communication Do You Need To Have With Your Current Financial Advising Clients?

-Regardless of how great a company is, typically a client has a relationship with the advisor, not the company.
-If this is the case for you, like we suspect it may be, the speed of communication with your clients is more important than ever.
+Regardless of how great a firm is, typically the client has a relationship with the advisor, not the firm.
+If this is in fact true for you, the speed of communication with your clients is more important than ever.

 This communication matters and should include the right language to adequately explain why you’re moving and how this will benefit them.